dutchmanx86/excelshrinker/datasets/alphasense/processing_outputs/markdown/Deposits_analysis.md

 ### Section Name (Deposits Data)
 - **Section Type**: Key Metrics Table
-- **Description & Purpose**: This section presents the deposit data over a monthly time series, scaled by 1000.
-It allows for tracking and analysis of deposit trends.
+- **Description & Purpose**: This section contains the deposit data, scaled by 1000, for each month from January 2020 to December 2021.
 - **Cell Range**: A3:Y3
 - **Layout Structure**:
     - **Row Headers Location**: A3